 Why we want to hear, “I’m sorry.”
 And why a Narcissist isn’t sorry.

 “An apology without changed behaviour is just further manipulation.”

 We are individuals, and many of us feel differently about an apology or the reason we want one.
-We all have the same emotions; however, how things affect our feelings, how we handle our emotions vary from person to person.
+We all have the same emotions; however, how experiences affect our feelings, how we handle our emotions vary from person to person.

-Fear plays a massive role as well as their gaslighting in the acceptance of apologies that don’t feel right, and staying with those who don’t treat us right, also a belief that they do love us, even when they show us they don’t.
+Fear plays a massive role as well as their gaslighting us into the acceptance of apologies that don’t feel right, and staying with those who don’t treat us right, also a belief that they do love us, even when they show us they don’t.

 An apology from another when they have wronged us in some way often paves the way for us to discuss our boundaries with them, how our feeling have been hurt, to have our feelings validated by another, knowing it’s not our fault as they’ve admitted to their mistakes, it protects our ego, knowing we weren’t at fault.

 Those unwilling to give a genuine apology, those willing to hurt us time and time again, are not the kinds of people we need apologies from.
 We need to apologise to ourselves for not seeing that while we were busy overlooking their flaws, they were busy exaggerating all of ours, forgive ourselves for putting up with behaviour we should have never put up with, and forgive ourselves for trying to see the good in those who continued to try and gaslight us into not seeing their bad, while they exaggerated the good, often lies upon lies of who they are not, to hide the truths of who they indeed are.

 Sometimes we don’t need an apology or to forgive; we just have to accept the facts, leave the past behind and move on with our future; those who’ve been entangled with a narcissist will know it’s not that easy; however, it’s possible and once we start it becomes easier.